-These recommendations focus on one of the most concrete and tangible means for online platforms to bring that responsibility to bear: the contractual agreement which Internet users are required to adhere to in order to utilise their services (usually called “Terms of Service”, see definition in appendix 1).
+These recommendations focus on one of the most concrete and tangible means for online platforms to bring that responsibility to bear: the contractual agreement which Internet users are required to adhere to in order to utilise their services (usually called “Terms of Service”, see definition s in appendix 1).
 Specifically, the recommendations constitute an attempt to define “due diligence” standards for online platforms with regard to three essential components: privacy, freedom of expression and due process.
 In doing so, they aim to provide a benchmark for respect of human rights, both in the relation of a platform’s own conduct as well as with regard to the scrutiny of governmental requests that they receive.
 As recently stressed by the Council of Europe’s Commissioner for Human Rights[4], guidance on these matters is particularly important due to the current lack of clear standards.
 This applies a fortiori in the context of online platforms, given the crucial role that these entities have in ensuring practical compliance with fundamental rights on the Internet.

 II.
 Privacy & Data Protection (see definition q in Appendix)

-The first section of these recommendations provides guidance over the rules that online platform operators can adopt in order to ensure the protection of their users against any unnecessary or unreasonable collection, use and disclosure of personal data.
+The first section of these recommendations provides guidance over the rules that online platform operators (see definition o in Appendix) can adopt in order to guarantee that their users are not subject to unnecessary or unreasonable collection, use and disclosure of their personal data (see definition m in Appendix).

 A. Data Collection

-Platform operators should limit the collection of personal information from Internet users to what is directly relevant and necessary to accomplish a specific, clearly defined and explicitly communicated purpose[5].
-The platform’s terms of service (ToS) shall also specify every type or category of information collected, rather than requiring a general-purpose consent[6].
+Platform operators should limit the collection of personal information (see definition m in Appendix) from Internet users to what is directly relevant and necessary to accomplish a specific, clearly defined and explicitly communicated purpose[5].
+The platform’s terms of service (ToS) shall also specify every type or category of information collected, rather than requiring a general-purpose consent (see definition c in Appendix)[6].
 If consent is withdrawn, the platform is no longer entitled to process such data for the related purpose.
-Although withdrawal is not retroactive, i.e. it cannot invalidate the data processing that took place in the period during which the data was collected and retained legitimately, it shall prevent any further processing of the individual’s data by the controller for that purpose, while leaving to the individual the right to request and obtain the complete deletion of his/her personal data[7].
+Although withdrawal is not retroactive, i.e. it cannot invalidate the data processing that took place in the period during which the data was collected and retained legitimately, it shall prevent any further processing of the individual’s data by the controller and should imply deletion unless further use is permitted and regulated by a legitimate law (see definition l in Appendix). a[7].

-Platform operators should also refrain from collecting data by automatically scanning content privately shared by their users.
-Admissible derogations to this principle include the need to fight against unsolicited communications (spam) and to ensure network security, and should not extend to commercial or advertising purposes in the absence of specific and express platform-user consent.
+Platform operators shall also refrain from collecting data by automatically scanning content (see definition b in Appendix) privately shared by their users, in the absence of platform-users’ consent.
+Admissible derogations to this principle include the need to fight against unsolicited communications (spam), maintain network security (e.g. preventing the diffusion of malware) or give force to court order or provisions defined by a legitimate law.

 Platform operators shall always obtain user consent before tracking their behaviour (both within the platform and outside, e.g. through social plugins on third-party sites).
-Even after consent has been given, they should always provide a way for users to opt-out at a later stage by the platform within other services, and by other services within the platform.
-In order to facilitate user oversight on the application of these principles, platform operators should allow their users to view, copy, modify and delete the personal information they have made available to the platform, both within its own services or by other services within the platform, and are encouraged to do so enabling download of a copy of their personal data in interoperable format[8].
-Platform operators should also allow their users to view, modify and delete the personal information that platform operators have shared with third parties for marketing purposes.
+Even after consent has been given, they shall always provide a way for users to opt-out at a later stage by the platform within other services.
+In order to facilitate user oversight on the application of these principles, platform operators shall allow their users to view, copy, modify and delete the personal information they have made available to the platform, both within its own services or by other services within the platform, and are encouraged to do so enabling download of a copy of their personal data (see definition m in Appendix) in interoperable format[8].
+Platform operators shall also allow their users to view, modify and delete the personal information that platform operators have shared with third parties for marketing purposes.

 B. Data Retention